Research Evaluation (journal)

 Research Evaluation is a quarterly peer-reviewed academic journal covering the "evaluation of activities concerned with scientific research, technological development and innovation".
 It was established in 1991 and is published by Oxford University Press.
-The editors-in-chief are Thed van Leeuwen (University of Leiden), Julia Melkers (Georgia Institute of Technology), Emanuela Reale (Consiglio Nazionale delle Ricerche).
+The editors-in-chief are Nicolas Robinson-Garcia (University of Granada), Julia Melkers (Georgia Institute of Technology), Emanuela Reale (Consiglio Nazionale delle Ricerche).

 Abstracting and indexing

 The journal is abstracted and indexed in: